evoisine/Python-Projects/README.md

 # Python-Projects

-a sample of completed python projects
+A sample of completed python projects.
+Currently contains a self-implemented k-means algorithm and Wikipedia webcrawling project.